In Brief

 Feldbinder Spezialfahrzeugwerke GmbH has been building bulk trailers for decades.
 The EUT and KIP represent two distinct engineering philosophies for moving dry bulk cargo:

 Both carry dry bulk materials, but their suitability, transport conditions and service needs are entirely different.
+A similar division into two discharge philosophies exists at other manufacturers — see the comparison of Spitzer SF and SK series.

 Feldbinder EUT – Aerating Floor Pneumatic Silo